Tony Tanti: Playing career

 After playing minor hockey with the Mississauga Reps of the Metro Toronto Hockey League, Tanti began his junior career with the B-level St. Michael's Buzzers; he scored 58 points over 37 games.
 The following season, Tanti moved up to the major junior level with the Oshawa Generals of the Ontario Hockey League (OHL).
 Recording 81 goals in his first OHL season, he broke the league's rookie goal-scoring record previously set by Wayne Gretzky (70 goals in 1977–78).
 He added 69 assists for 150 points over 67 games.
 In the playoffs, he recorded 15 points over 11 games.
 The local media called him The Maltese Falcon due to his heritage.

-During the off-season, he was selected by the Chicago Black Hawks as the 12th overall pick in the 1981 NHL Entry Draft.
+During the off-season, he was selected by the Chicago Black Hawks as the 12th overall pick in the 1981 NHL entry draft.
 He made his NHL debut with the Black Hawks in 1981–82, appearing in two games (no points), but spent the majority of the season back in the junior level with the Generals.
 Playing in 57 OHL games, he recorded 62 goals and 126 points.
 The following season, he registered 34 goals and 62 points through 30 OHL games.
 At the NHL level, he had played one contest with Chicago before being traded to the Vancouver Canucks on January 6, 1983.
 He was sent to Vancouver in exchange for forward Curt Fraser, a noted fighter also capable of scoring.

-Tanti joined a Canucks team that had competed in the Stanley Cup Finals the previous year (they lost to the New York Islanders).
+Tanti joined a Canucks team that had competed in the Stanley Cup Final the previous year (they lost to the New York Islanders).
 They failed to match that level of success during Tanti's tenure with the team and struggled to qualify for the playoffs yearly.
 Following the trade, Tanti immediately became a full-time NHLer and recorded 8 goals and 16 points over 39 games as a rookie.
 In his first full season as a Canuck (1983–84), he was chosen to the 1984 NHL All-Star Game, but was unable to play due to injury.
 Tanti went on to set a Canucks record with 45 goals, surpassing Darcy Rota's total of 42 from the previous season.
 Adding 41 assists for a career-high 86 points, he finished second in team scoring to linemate Patrik Sundstrom.
 The season also marked his first of five consecutive years leading the team in goal-scoring.
 He was also chosen as the fan-voted Most Exciting Player each year of that span.